-What are Tiki Cocktails?
-Most people have a more or less vague sense of what Tiki Cocktails are, and the image of palm trees, Hula, and colorful drinks come up in their heads.
+When people first hear about Tiki cocktails, most have no clue what these Tiki drinks are.
+They may have a more or less vague sense of what Tiki Cocktails are, and the image of palm trees, Hula, and colorful drinks come up in their heads.
+So, what is a Tiki cocktail?

 So what does a cocktail need to be Tiki?